skrollme/homebridge-eveatmo/README.md

 4. After successfully submitting the form the overview page of your app should show client id and secret.

 ### notes
-- Do not reduce *ttl* further until you are testing/debugging.
-I recommend to use the mockup-api in this cases if you don't want to get soft-banned at the netatmo-API.
+- Do not reduce *ttl* further unless you are testing/debugging or know what you are doing.
+I recommend to use the mockup-api in this cases if you don't want to get soft-banned by the netatmo-API.

 ## history

+### 0.3.0
+- First working version with support for the history of Eve.app
+- Simplified polling which now defaults to a 9 minute interval.
+Polling/caching still needs some more finetuning.
+Please let me know if you see to many "Loading new data from API..." log-entries.

 ### 0.2.12
 - Simplified and fixed backround-refreshing from API. "refresh_check_rate" was removed, internal polling is handled by "refresh_run_rate" (default 20s) and "ttl" (540s = 9min).
 Also fixed a bug which caused way too frequent api-calls which could lead to softbans (and an unresponsive homebridge).